midweste/zfs-simple-backup-restore/README.md

 # zfs-simple-backup-restore

-Simple, atomic ZFS backup & restore tooling for file level zfs backups with chain-based full/differential backups, gzip/pigz compression, chain retention, and safe restore helpers.
+Simple, atomic ZFS backup & restore tooling for file-level ZFS backups with chain-based full/differential backups, gzip/pigz compression, chain retention, and safe restore helpers.

 **Important:** This tool is designed to work with its own backup files and chain structure.
 While it can technically restore any gzipped ZFS stream, it should not be used as a general-purpose ZFS restore utility for backups created by other tools.